Xinjiang – September 5-12 and 22-30.

 The west end of town is Muslim with one-story businesses and housing.
 The east end is Chinese with high-rise apartments.
 Instead of the army, there is an overwhelming police presence.
 Twice guys had Rottweilers.
 The Han always demonstrate their control.

 After sleeping and reading till noon, I caught the city bus to Qiuci Palace (55¥).
 This is the rebuilt residence of the Qiuci kings until the 20th century.
-There is a museum, several halls and a section of Qing dynasty city wall – none very interesting.
+There is a museum, several halls and a section of the Qing dynasty city wall – none very interesting.
 I walked back through the old Muslim neighbourhood.
 All doors and columns were brightly painted.
 For the festival, everyone was dressed in their Sunday best.
-Several houses were slaughtering sheep next to the street – tie their four legs together, slit their throat, let them bleed out into a hole dug in the boulevard, skin them, cut the head and feet off, and gut them.
+Several houses were slaughtering sheep next to the street – tying their four legs together, slitting their throat, letting them bleed out into a hole dug in the boulevard, skinning them, cutting the head and feet off, and gutting them.
 The small intestine is stripped and tied off and all organs are thrown on the inside of the skin.
 I have seen this in New Zealand and Mongolia and always find it interesting to follow the anatomy.
 One guy had great manual dissecting skills.

 So I wandered down the street and watched the ubiquitous Chinese card game centred on a street shoemaker.
-I’ve watched many times and have a pretty good idea of the rules.
+I’ve watched it many times and have a pretty good idea of the rules.
 Shoemaking slowed the game considerably (crazy glue was an essential part of his armamentarium).
-A fellow left and I was invited to play; the first time that has ever happened.
-It was great fun and I probably broke even in the small stakes game.
-It is basically Shithead (a common travel card game) with variations.
+A fellow left and I was invited to play; the first time that had ever happened.
+It was great fun and I probably broke even in the small-stakes game.
+It is Shithead (a common travel card game) with variations.
 Go to the Travelers Card Games post to see the rules.

-I thought I would walk the 5kms to the train station, had some more kebabs (no samsas here) and finally got a taxi.
+I thought I would walk the 5 km to the train station, have some more kebabs (no samsas here) and finally get a taxi.
 I am not in Camino shape and my pack is heavy.

-As we approached Kashgar, there was forbidding, eroded desert and mountains to the northwest and oasis and green to the south.
+As we approached Kashgar, there was a forbidding, eroded desert and mountains to the northwest and an oasis and green to the south.

 KASHGAR (pop 350,000)